 That Killer First Page

 Your first words can make the difference between success or failure.
 You’ll write a short piece and get feedback on that crucial story opening.
 In a form where every word counts, get tips on staying focused on your story and where to start the action.
-You’ll also look at submission opportunities; how to find them and where you should be sending your stories.
+You’ll also look at submission opportunities: how to find them and where you should be sending your stories.

-Plotting with Post-Its
+Plotting with Post-its

 Find out how to drive clarity through your plot with this device aimed at helping you finish your manuscript.
-This technique allows you to see your entire book at a glance, and make sure you haven’t neglected any plot threads.
-In the end, you’ll have a visual map for re-arranging your manuscript and getting it pitch ready.
+This technique allows you to see your entire book at a glance and make sure you haven’t neglected any plot threads.
+In the end, you’ll have a visual map for rearranging your manuscript and getting it pitch ready.

 Set Yourself Free

 Whether you have a backlog of material or you’re in the middle of penning a manuscript, indie publishing (or publishing outside traditional channels) can set you free.
 In this intensive, learn everything from layout to marketing to make sure your book succeeds.
-If you have one, bring a laptop and a short description of the book (back cover copy length) you’d like to focus on.
+If you have one, bring a laptop and a short description of the book (back-cover copy length) you’d like to focus on.